How To Photograph People When Travelling

 Proudly pointing out to someone that you’ve just taken their photograph by showing them their image on the back of the camera is not payment.
-They do have inexpensive mobile phones with cameras and they also have mirrors at home.
-They know what they look like, you’re not visiting a remote hill tribe who has never seen a soul-stealing device.
+They do have mobile phones with cameras and they also have mirrors at home.
+They know what they look like, you’re not visiting a remote hill tribe who has never seen a soul-stealing device called a camera.
 They’re not going to freak out and think you’re some new god.
-Or even Steve McCurry.
+Or even photographer Steve McCurry.

 I guess what I’m saying is, don’t be rude jerks.
 Show some respect.

 If you found this post helpful, you might like this one on Taking Portraits — Tips for Travellers

 The image that heads up this post is from the hills of Sapa, where we ran into this young man herding buffalo.
 Our guide, who is quite used to working with photographers, asked him if we could make his portrait.